lvk88/mingw-pipeline-tests/README.md

 |--------|---------|
 | GitHub |[![build-and-test](https://github.com/lvk88/mingw-pipeline-tests/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/lvk88/mingw-pipeline-tests/actions/workflows/build-and-test.yml) |

+This repository contains an example for cross-compiling a Python extension module using pybind11 for Windows on a Debian machine.

 ## Quick start

 The steps below build the extension module in a Debian docker container.